You Are Our Priority

 Any work environment in Charlotte has the potential to be dangerous.
 However, the danger is elevated in workplaces that store, use, produce, or process harmful toxins and chemicals.
 Despite North Carolina’s strict safety regulations, accidents that release dangerous, even life-threatening substances can still occur.
 If an employee swallows, inhales, touches, or otherwise comes into contact with a harmful substance, severe and disabling injury can result.

 A worker who has been injured or become ill as a result of job-related chemical exposure may be entitled to financial compensation, otherwise known as “workers’ compensation” or simply “workers’ comp.”
 However, it is important to be represented by an experienced Charlotte workers’ comp attorney when pursuing benefits.
 There are many reasons an employer or insurance company could deny your claim or cause a delay in your benefits timeline.
-An attorney can help to facilitate the process while protecting your legal rights as an injured worker.
+A Charlotte workplace accident lawyer can help to facilitate the process while protecting your legal rights as an injured worker.

 Exposure to Dangerous Industrial Chemicals & Toxins